Resources: How do I get therapeutic help?

 Coming up—Part Two: Crime victims and legal rights

-2 thoughts on “Resources: How do I get therapeutic help?
+2 responses to “Resources: How do I get therapeutic help?”

 And yes, I agree with this statement “NOTE: If you were abused in an institutional setting, like a church, it may not be a good idea to get counseling from the same or similar organization.”—